blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Crown
 ![Image](https://i.postimg.cc/8cj3qc8d/crown.jpg)

-Holders of the Crown attribute gain a special role.
-If none of the **Crypto-tzar** won in the #main-giveaway, a separate lottery is held among **Crypto-tzar**s holders to determine the “Main Tzar.”
+Holders of the Crown attribute gain the special role of **Crypto-tzar**.
+At the start of each month, a separate giveaway is held among **Crypto-tzar** holders to determine the **Czar of the Month**.

-The **Crypto-tzar** has the right to claim a "tithe"—10% of the winnings from those who succeed.
-This character is clever and independent, claiming their share without hesitation.
-This mechanic applies exclusively to Crown attribute holders and does not affect other server members.
+The **Czar of the Month** wields the right to demand a “tithe” — 10% of all winnings from DAO Holders (NFT Geeks owners) who win giveaways.
+However, the Czar does not touch the prizes won by [**Gen1 member**](#gen1-member).

+Additionally, the **Czar of the Month** selects a favored role, granting it access to giveaways it normally wouldn’t qualify for.
+The Master Geek will randomly add the favored role to eligible giveaways.

+If a participant with the Crypto-tzar role wins the main giveaway, they simply claim the prize outright.
+Their royal lineage exempts them from paying any tithe — not even to the Czar of the Month.

 [[up](#list-of-roles)]